 1. Grant winners notified:

-Cadbury Fundraiser will notify the successful Applicant in writing no later than the dates under the ‘Notification’ column of the table in section C above.
+Cadbury Fundraising will notify the successful Applicant in writing no later than the dates under the ‘Notification’ column of the table in section C above.

 2. Grant Agreements: